mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### Create MyGC
 NoGC is a GC plan that only allocates memory, and does not have a collector.
 We're going to use it as a base for building a new garbage collector.

+Recall that this tutorial will take you through the steps of building a collector from basic principles.
+To do that, you'll create your own plan called `MyGC` which you'll gradually refine and improve upon through the course of this tutorial.
+At the beginning MyGC will resemble the very simple NoGC plan.

 1. Each plan is stored in `mmtk-openjdk/repos/mmtk-core/src/plan`.
 Navigate there and create a copy of the folder `nogc`.
 Rename it to `mygc`.
 3. In *each file* within `mygc`, rename any reference to `nogc` to `mygc`.